ncmreynolds/serial2mqtt/readme.md

 After installation, the example will be available under "File" -> "Examples" -> "serial2mqtt" -> "ioExpander".

-To make effective use fo the example you will need to edit two lines in the ioExpander sektch.
+To make effective use of the example you will need to edit two lines in the ioExpander sketch.

 ```
 48 const String serial2mqttHostname = "raspberrypi";  //The hostname of the linux host where serial2mqtt is running